nicom0202/Projects/AVL/README.md

     or
     r <STRING1> <STRING2>

 The first line above means insert the string into your data structure.
-If the string is already present, do not insert again.
-Each word should only appear once in the data structure.
+If the string is already present, it does not insert again.
+Each word only appears once in the data structure.

 The second line above means: count the number of strings (currently stored) that are lexicographically between STRING1 and STRING2.
 In other words, we want the number of all strings STR such that STRING1 ≤ STR ≤ STRING2, where comparison is lexicographic.
-This number, also called the range size, should be printed in the output file, in a separate line.
-You can assume that STRING1 < STRING2.
+This number, also called the range size, is printed to the output file, in a separate line.
+Assume that STRING1 < STRING2.